muflone/django-remotes/docs/docker.md

 - a new file named `docker-compose.yaml` used to build the stack with docker-compose (see below)

+- a basic Python file named `settings_container.py` used to customize the container (see below)

 ## Web server configuration

 The `nginx.conf` file will enable nginx to serve the static files only from the